Thepyt/Linux-News-bot/README.md

 # Linux-News-bot
+## Project Details
-A discord bot which will scrape a bunch of websites using a config file and send the news on a discord channel.
+A discord bot which will scrape the title, url and the byline and first paragraph of a bunch of newsletters and send them to a discord channel.